-"Of course, it is up to states--and, in particular, to state legislatures -- to define the rights and remedies available in cases where a presidential candidate is alleged to be ineligible.
-There is certainly no constitutional requirement that the state provide either a pre-election remedy (such as denial of ballot access) or a post-election remedy (like an order invalidating election results) disputes. such But there remains constitutional bar to such state-law remedies. fact, such remedies would seem to fall squarely within what Article II contemplates in leaving it to state legislatures to define the manner by which presidential electors are appointed."
+"Of course, it is up to states - and, in particular, to state legislatures - to define the rights and remedies available in cases where a presidential candidate is alleged to be ineligible.
+There is certainly no constitutional requirement that the state provide either a pre-election remedy (such as denial of ballot access) or a post-election remedy (like an order invalidating election results) for such disputes.
+But there remains no constitutional bar to such state-law remedies.
+In fact. such remedies would seem to fall squarely within what Article II contemplates in leaving it to state legislatures to define the manner by which presidential electors are appointed."